disorderedmaterials/dissolve/web/docs/userguide/modules/forcefield/epsrmanager/_index.md

 ## Overview

-The `EPSR Manager` module allows for the modification, by a fixed multiplier, and averaging over a set number of iterations, of the empirial potential that is calculated via the `EPSR` module.
+The `EPSR Manager` module allows for the modification, by a fixed multiplier, and averaging over a set number of iterations, of empirial potentials that is calculated via the {{< module "EPSR" >}} module.
+It can also be used to combine the potentials from several {{< module "EPSR" >}} modules.

 ## Options